AI-team-UoA/JedAI-spatial/README.md

 **JedAI-spatial** is an open-source system for computing topological relations according to the DE9IM model between datasets with geometric entities.
 It consists of three modules:

 1. The serial one, which runs on a single CPU with Java 8 or later
 2. The parallel one, based on Scala 2.11.12 and Apache Spark 2.4.4
 3. The GUI

 We describe each module in more detail in the following.
-Please For more details, please refer to the technical report [Three-dimensional Geospatial Interlinking with JedAI-spatial)](https://arxiv.org/pdf/2205.01905.pdf).
+For more details, please refer to the technical report [Three-dimensional Geospatial Interlinking with JedAI-spatial)](https://arxiv.org/pdf/2205.01905.pdf).

 # 1. Serial Processing

 This component comprises the state-of-the-art methods for Geospatial Interlinking in the literature.